hailshdade/Hailshdade-/README.md

-Alright — here’s exactly what to write in your README.md file:

----

-# LifeSolver
+# Hailshdade

-LifeSolver is a simple website that helps people with everyday tools like a calculator, BMI checker, tip calculator, and unit converter.
+Hailshdade is a simple website that helps people with everyday tools like a calculator, BMI checker, tip calculator, and unit converter.
 It’s easy to use and works on any device.

 ## Features
 - Calculator